CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-Given input is invalid
+Given input is invalid<br>
 1a1.
-To-Do-List shows an error message and an input example Use case resumes at step 1
+To-Do-List shows an error message and an input example<br>
+Use case resumes at step 1<br>

 1b.
-Task has been added before
+Task has been added before<br>
 1b1.
-To-Do-List reports that task has been added before Use case ends
+To-Do-List reports that task has been added before<br>
+Use case ends<br>

 Note: all subsequent add task use cases are subsets of add task use case above